Fall 2019 ART 1311_01/02, Credit: 3 hrs

 Office Hours by appointment

-* Check class webpage every week for important announcements and communications
+* Check class schedule every week for important announcements and communications

 This course provides a comprehensive and systematic introduction to the art of drawing, focusing on the mastery of traditional skills as the basis for expressive drawing.
 The course offers an introduction to the range of subjects, media, and techniques that provide a framework for developing individual ideas and approaches, with expression as the goal.
 Each class will be structured to explore new drawing ideas and then evaluate student progress.
 Explorations will take lectures, handout, discussions, planning, sketching and completing finished drawings.
 Students are expected to actively participate both in the class and when practicing at home.